zimicjs/zimic/README.md

 Each method can have a `request`, which defines the schema of the accepted requests. `headers`, `searchParams`, and `body` are supported to provide type safety when applying mocks.

-> **Tip**: You need to declare only the properties you want to use in your mocks.
-For example, if you will reference
+> **Tip**: You only need to declare the properties you want to use in your mocks.
+For example, if you are referencing
-> only the header `accept`, you can declare only it.
-Similarly, if you won't use any headers, search params, or body,
+> only the header `accept`, you need to declare only it.
+Similarly, if you are not using any headers, search params, or
-> you can omit their properties.
+> body, you can omit them.

 ```ts
 import { createHttpInterceptor } from 'zimic/interceptor';